sandersn/manual/Typescript-for-Functional-Programmers.md

 ## Module system

-Javascript's modern module syntax is a bit like Haskell's:
+Javascript's modern module syntax is a bit like Haskell's, except that any file with `import` or `export` is implicitly a module:

 ```ts
 import { value, Type } from 'npm-package'